Last Updated:November 18, 2020

 In-depth Review of Sole SB700

 These handlebars offer both horizontal and vertical grips with a center bar that offers a forward-leaning tri-position.
 Light spongy coating adds just a bit of cushion and is sweat and moisture repellant.
+These aren’t the most comfortable nor padded handlebars, but they work fine.
+You can always throw a hand towel over the top of the bars if you want extra padding.
+The bars are plenty wide and extend back far enough that riders of all sizes should have plenty of room.

 This is a great flywheel for a bike at this price range.
 While some users feel heavier flywheels are harder to move, the weight actually enhances inertia to keep the wheel spinning smoothly as you pedal.
 The chrome design also looks chic!
+The flywheel spins fluidly throughout the pedal motion.
+Due to the placement of the flywheel under the handlebars, the weight is at the front of the bike, so even when you do have to move it, you can tilt the bike forward with the flywheel pointed down, so it’s not hard to move.
+The flywheel is extremely quiet as well.

 - Height: 42″